Bouncyrock/TaleSpire-Beta-Public-Issue-Tracker/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Recent error on opening campaign
-about: I've found a new way to break TaleSpire \o/
+about: Recent error on opening campaign
 title: ''
 labels: ''
 assignees: ''